tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US151_AddEmail.md

 ### 1.3.1 Success Cases

-A Person is created without errors and added to the Family.
+An email address is added successfully to a Family Member's account.

 ### 1.3.2 Failure Cases

-- Person's data is incomplete or incorrect.
+- Email address is on an invalid format
-- User doesn't have Administrator privileges.
+- User already has that email address registered.
-- If the Person's email is already registered in the Application.
+- Another user already has that email address registered

 ## 1.4 SSD